 Cheryl wrote a great article about how to identify your life priorities to create goals along with a free downloadable worksheet if you need some help with this task.

 After you’ve identified some nonnegotiable activities, set up a mock schedule of how it might work on a weekly or monthly basis.
 Then schedule it for real and actually do it!
 It’s that easy.

 We can all think of a million reasons we can’t fit self-care into our schedule, but it’s really as simple as sticking to it.
 Start with just one 30 minute walk with a friend or yoga class a week if you find this challenging.
 Sticking to a set schedule does wonders for combating back to school stress.

 Disclaimer: Links below may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.

 Self-care should not be a reward, it needs to be a priority.
 Taking care of yourself equals a happier, healthier you and a happier, healthier family as a result.
 Make it a priority!

 Find ways to make the mundane tasks that you have to do more enjoyable.
 Listen to an audiobook or podcast while doing laundry or going to pick up your kids.
 Choose some for alone time and also some to share with your kids.
-Create atmosphere by lighting candles and fresh cut flowers to your office before paying bills.
+Create atmosphere by lighting candles (this one smells amazing!) and fresh cut flowers to your office before paying bills.
 Treat yourself to a cup of tea everytime you sit down to do something that’s not your favorite.